peter93233/blueflow-app18/replit.md

 ## Overview

-This is a full-stack web application for budget tracking and financial management.
+This is a full-stack web application for budget tracking and financial management called BlueFlow.
 The project is built with a React frontend using TypeScript and Vite, an Express.js backend with TypeScript, and uses Drizzle ORM for database management with PostgreSQL.
-The application features a modern UI built with shadcn/ui components, Tailwind CSS, and Framer Motion animations.
+The application features a modern UI built with shadcn/ui components, Tailwind CSS, and Framer Motion animations with iOS-inspired neumorphism design and glass morphism effects.

 ## User Preferences